jstodd867/landsat-classification/README.md

 <li>Forest Management.</li>

 ## Data
 The data are available on the <a href="https://archive.ics.uci.edu/ml/datasets/Statlog+%28Landsat+Satellite%29">UCI Machine Learning Repository</a>.
-The data files are also contained in the data directory of this repository.
+The data files are also contained in the <a href="https://github.com/jstodd867/landsat-classification/tree/main/data">data directory</a> of this repository.

 The dataset contains 4435 training samples and 2000 test samples.
 Each sample is a 36 element feature vector that contains a 3x3x4 pixel neighborhood across 4 channels.